Enhancing Vision Foundation Models via Multimodal Continual Pre-Training: Empirical results

 \textbf{Setup.} We evaluate the global-view semantic quality of \system by image classification on ImageNet-1K~\cite{imagenet}.
 In detail, we utilize attentive pooling probing, \ie adding an attention pooling layer on top of the frozen features, to train our method at fixed 224px and 448px.
 To further analyze the recognition performance of our model, we evaluate a SigLIP variant from the checkpoint of LLaVA-OV-SI-0.5B model, denoting it as LLaVA-SigLIP.
 All our vision models are from Stage-II of \system-MM-1B.

-\textbf{Results.} As shown in \ref{tab:main_cls}, our model preserves the rich global features of the original SigLIP and DINOv2 while supporting native resolution inputs, and the \system-SigLIP surpasses the native resolution version of AIMv2.
-Notably, our \system-SigLIP also outperforms LLaVA-SigLIP from LLaVA-OV-SI-0.5B checkpoint by a large margin, indicating our approach can better preserve the classification ability after the continual pretraining.
+\textbf{Results.} As shown in \ref{tab:main_cls}, our model preserves the rich global features of the original VFMs while supporting native resolution inputs.
+Notably, our \system-SigLIP also outperforms LLaVA-SigLIP from LLaVA-OV-SI-0.5B checkpoint by a large margin, indicating our approach can better preserve the classification ability after the continual pre-training.

-\subsection{Semantic Segmentation}
+\subsection{Semantic segmentation}

-\textbf{Setup.} We evaluate the local-view semantic quality of \system semantic segmentation on ADE20K~\cite{ade20k}, utilizing UperNet~\cite{upernet} by head tuning.
+\textbf{Setup.} We evaluate the local-view semantic quality of \system by semantic segmentation on ADE20K~\cite{ade20k}, utilizing UperNet~\cite{upernet} by head tuning.
 Specifically, we freeze the backbone and only train the UperNet head at fixed 504px and 672px.
-To further analyze the segmentation performance of our model, we evaluate SigLIP 2 NaFlex variant~\cite{siglip2}, which also supports native resolution inputs, and LLaVA-SigLIP which is from the checkpoint of LLaVA-OV-SI-0.5B model.
+To further analyze the segmentation performance of our model, we evaluate SigLIP 2 NaFlex variant~\cite{siglip2}, which also support native resolution inputs, and LLaVA-SigLIP which is from the checkpoint of LLaVA-OV-SI-0.5B model.
 All our vision models are from Stage-II of \system-MM-1B.

-\textbf{Results.} As shown in \cref{tab:main_seg}, for vision-only pre-training DINOv2, which excels at extracting dense features, our continual multimodal pre-training effectively preserves the semantic segmentation capability; for vision-language pre-training SigLIP, which suffers from extracting local feature, \system significantly enhances its pixel-level understanding ability with a great margin.
+\textbf{Results.} As shown in \cref{tab:main_seg}, for vision-only pre-training DINOv2, \system preserves the segmentation capability; for vision-language pre-training SigLIP, \system significantly enhances its pixel-level understanding ability; for AIMv2 which has visual reconstruction process, \system-AIMv2 brings the ability of resolution extrapolation, and outperforms AIMv2 on 672px by a large margin.

-\subsection{Ablation Study}
+\section{Ablation study}

-\textbf{Improved Training Recipe.} \cref{tab:ab_recipe} presents the roadmap from the commonly used LLaVA-1.5-like architecture to our proposed \system.
-Specifically, we begin our experiments with a data combination strategy basically following LLaVA-OV~\cite{llavaov}.
-This setup includes LCS-558K in Stage I for initializing the projection module, approximately 4M recaptioned data in the middle stage for high-quality knowledge learning, and around 0.8M single-image instruction-tuning data from LLaVA-Next~\cite{llavanext}.
-During the first stage, only the adapter is unfrozen, while in the subsequent stages, the full model undergoes fine-tuning.
+We select AI2D~\cite{ai2d}, ChartQA~\cite{chartqa}, and DocVQA~\cite{docvqa} as the main evaluation sets for ablation studies, as these widely adopted, text-rich and fine-grained benchmarks provide a direct assessment of the vision model while minimizing interference from the prior knowledge of the language model~\cite{cambrain}.